|

 the de Clare arms [Margaret de Clare was later his wife] Note the two

-bat bodies with a single head - an allusion to Edward and Gaveston being of
+bat bodies with a single head - probably an allusion to Edward and Gaveston being of

 eagles with centrally, the arms of England, dextrally the arms of Gaveston